• Backed by the Science of Silence

 Performance

-• Airflow Efficiency: Designed to suit duct velocity and volume
+• Airflow efficiency: matched to duct velocity and volume

 63 8–15 dB